-Any of the factors mentioned above may adversely effect our future international sales and, consequently, effect our business, financial condition and operating results.
+Any of the factors mentioned above may adversely affect our future international sales and, consequently, affect our business, financial condition and operating results.
 Furthermore, as we increase our international sales, our total revenues may also be affected to a greater extent by seasonal fluctuations resulting from lower sales that typically occur during the summer months in Europe and other parts of the world.

-We Need to Manage Operations and the Integration of Our Acquisitions.
+Acquisitions of Companies or Technologies May Require Us to Undertake Significant Capital Infusions and Result in Disruptions of Our Business and Diversion of Resources and Management Attention.
 Over the past few years, we have expanded our operations and made several substantial acquisitions of diverse businesses, including Intelligent Controls, Inc., International Media Integration Services, Ltd., Meyer Mohaddes Associates, Inc., Viggen Corporation, and certain assets of the Transportation Systems business of Rockwell International.
 We may engage in acquisitions of complementary businesses, products and technologies.
 Acquisitions may require significant capital infusions and, in general, acquisitions also involve a number of special risks, including: